cloudflare/cloudflare-docs/products/dns/src/content/dns-firewall/setup.md

 #### Using the dashboard

-1. Log into the [Cloudflare account](https://dash.cloudflare.com) with DNS Firewall.
+1. Log in to the [Cloudflare account](https://dash.cloudflare.com) with DNS Firewall.
 1. On the account homepage, click **Configurations**.
 1. Click **DNS Firewall**.
 1. Click **Add Firewall Cluster**.